Make no mistake about it: a recognizable and loved brand is one of the most valuable assets a company owns.

 — Virgin America (@VirginAmerica) August 4, 2015

-When brand building, tell customers succinctly who you are.
+When building a brand, tell customers succinctly who you are.

-Your message should be intricately associated with your brand, and conveyed in 1-2 sentences.
+Your messaging should be intricately associated with your brand and conveyed consistently.

 What this means, is that the language you use should be understood immediately while striking an emotional chord.